cdransf/cd-11ty/src/posts/2024/some-site-updates.md

 ### Design

 I changed the typeface I'm using to [MonoLisa](https://www.monolisa.dev), which I also use in [Sublime Text](https://www.sublimetext.com) and Terminal.app, with the letter and word spacing tightened up slightly from the default.
 Links within paragraphs are underlined to stand out and the base spacing value I use for — well, most things – has been increased.
+I dropped rounded corners for (most) of my images, form inputs and scrollbar styles.

 ### Image loading